dan-edie/Team_ETL_Project/README.md

 # Project Submission Requirements
 ### F. Please upload the report to Github and submit a link to Bootcampspot.
-# D.1) Technical Report.
-# a.
+#### a.
 You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.
-* See ETL Project Technical Report above.
+* See ETL Project Technical Report.
+Section D.1 above.

 - - -
 #### Copyright